StingySpoilero/CAPSTONE/CAPSTONE/README.md

-# Client Management Application
+# Booking Site Application

 ## Overview

-This Client Management Application allows users to manage client information, including adding, updating, and deleting clients.
+This Booking Site Application allows users to manage client information, including adding, updating, and deleting clients.
 The application is built using React and utilizes hooks for state management and side effects.
+Users are also able to schedule appointments, learn more about the company and check out reviews left by other clients.

 ## Features